U.S. Immigration Options for International Organization Employees and their Dependents Upon Leaving the Organization

 This article will discuss the options for G-4 visa holders to change non-immigrant status or to apply for permanent residence upon the principal G-4 applicant’s termination of employment or retirement from the International Organizations in the United States.

 The most basic rule enforced by the State Department on issuing visas, CBP on admitting non-immigrants and the USCIS (United States Citizenship and Immigration Services), the agency within the Department of Homeland Security charged with adjudicating applications for change of non-immigrant status in the U.S., is that individuals eligible to be in G status may not be issued a visa, be admitted, or receive a change of status to any other non-immigrant status.
-For change of non-immigrant status applications submitted to the USCIS in the United States, form I-566 must be indorsed by both the UN employer and the U.S. Mission to the International Organization before the application can be approved.
+For change of non-immigrant status applications submitted to the USCIS in the United States, form I-566 must be endorsed by both the UN employer and the U.S. Mission to the International Organization before the application can be approved.
 Visas categories that G-4 principals and/or their dependants may be eligible for upon the termination of employment in the U.S. include: H-1B, O-1, E-1, E-2, TN for Canadians and Mexicans, and F-1, among others.

 A special non-immigrant category of N visa is available to the parent or sibling of a child who became a permanent resident through the special immigrant provisions of the Immigration and Nationality Act for foreign national children of International Organization employees.
 The parents and siblings are permitted to remain in N status until the permanent resident relative is 21 years of age, and the parent can obtain employment authorization.
 This visa category is available to both the former International Organization employee and his or her spouse.

 Other options for obtaining permanent residence include the filing of a petition by a U.S. citizen adult (over 21 years of age) son or daughter, for his or her foreign national parent, marriage by a foreign national to a U.S. citizen, or the filing of a an employment based immigrant visa petition.
+There are only two options available to self sponsor for an employment based green card, Eb1A which is that you demonstrate extraordinary ability in your field or Eb2 National Interest Waiver.

 For more information or for you specific needs, please contact me directly.